-- (1) Gaming equipment, hardware, software, and surveillance and security systems; or - (2) Services and consulting as required by the Executive Director. - VIOLATION: Failure to adhere to any Gaming Law, Compact, Tribal Ordinance, Regulation, internal control, or policy and procedure affecting the fairness, integrity, security, or honesty (FISH) of the Gaming Operation. - O VIRTUAL EVENT: Event where the outcome is generated by an electronic device, whose outcome can be based on a pre-determined random number generator or real time otherwise considered a live event where the outcome is determined by a random number generator in combination with adaptive behavior, artificial intelligence, or human interactivity.
+- TRIBE/TRIBAL: Confederated Tribes of Siletz Indians of Oregon - VENDOR: Individual or business entity, which provides goods and/or services to the Gaming Operation but not limited to: - (1) Gaming equipment, hardware, software, and surveillance and security systems; or - (2) Services and consulting as required by the Executive Director. - VIOLATION: Failure to adhere to any Gaming Law, Compact, Tribal Ordinance, Regulation, internal control, or policy and procedure affecting the fairness, integrity, security, or honesty (FISH) of the Gaming Operation. - VIRTUAL EVENT: Event where the outcome is generated by an electronic device, whose outcome can be based on a pre-determined random number generator or real time otherwise considered a live event where the outcome is determined by a random number generator in combination with adaptive behavior, artificial intelligence, or human interactivity.